 Gaius Marius was also to abandon the use of citizen cavalry and foreign driving; however, it is possible that it was still in use during the battle of Farsalos in 48 BCE

 Rolling stock reduction

 It is worth noting that the former legions were always accompanied by rolling stock.
 These mobile camps moved with the army.
-Along with the camp, military supplies and equipment were transported on the rolling stock, along with the rolling stock also repaired military equipment repair workshops and food.
-They were particularly willingly attacked by enemies, and the army was not very flexible.
+Along with the camp, military supplies and equipment were transported on the rolling stock, along with the rolling stock that also repaired military equipment, repair workshops, and food.
+Those were particularly easy to be attacked by enemies because the army was very flexible.

 After Marius’ reform, his soldiers were called “Marius’ mules”, because they had to wear all their equipment on the back.
 Marius’ idea was to limit the number of rolling stock (impedimenta).
 From now on, the legionary was to carry tools for earthworks (including a sickle, wicker basket for carrying soil, pickaxe (dolabra) with a case, a tool for cutting peat), cooking utensils (made of bronze pot and cauldron), two wooden piles (pila muralia), rolled blanket, coat and ration of grain and rusks for 3 or more days.
 The whole, together with armor and weaponry, weighed from 33 to 44 kilos according to various sources.

 Increasing the legionary’s equipment made it possible to reduce the rolling stock behind the army, thus transforming the army into a more mobile and organizationally efficient unit.
 It should be mentioned, however, that it was still packed animals that determined the rhythm of the march (about 5 km / h).
 Each team (contubernium) with 8 soldiers had 1 mule who carried heavier items such as the team’s leather tent and burrs.